rollasoul/toku_for_arduino/README.md

 # T O K U

+If you have a raspberry pi, use the [newer version](https://github.com/rollasoul/toku) of this repo which is not using the arudino anymore.
+It runs a lot faster.

 Script for handwriting haiku-poems to camera input powered by two neural networks (densecap and rnnlib) - and printing them on a mini-thermal printer.
 Should be run on remote server and local-client, optimised for raspberry-pi.
 Both networks come ready to go and trained as a docker-image for the server, the git-repo is mainly for the client side (with a few server-scripts as backup).

 # prerequisites